Kolokotes with figs is a twist I made of the traditional Cypriot recipe.

 Roll out dough and place a small plate of about 10 cm. diameter and cut with a sharp knife in round circles.

 On one side, place a spoonful of the filling and cover with the other half.
-Take both sides and press with finger so that they stick together, or press with a fork.
+Take both sides and crimp the dough with your finger so that they stick together.
+Alternatively, you can press the edges with a fork.

-Place in a baking tin lined with parchment paper and brush with olive oil.
+Place in a baking tin lined with parchment paper and brush them with olive oil.

 Bake in a pre-heated oven at 180ο for 30 minutes or until they have a nice golden colour.